NodusTechnologies/ePay-Advantage/Sections/API Guide/Sections/APIs/Invoices.md

 Retrieve Invoices
 --------------------

-* `GET /invoice?customerNumber={CustomerNumber}` will get the invoices for a specific customer on the EPay Advantage website based on the URL parameters.
+* `GET /invoice?customerNumber={CustomerNumber}` will get the invoices' header information for a specific customer on the EPay Advantage website based on the URL parameters.

 Options
 -------